St John’s Crisis Fund provides funding support to individuals and families in Bath & North East Somerset who are struggling financially.

 The programme provides funding for a wide range of items that meet the most essential needs, such as beds, white goods, furniture, carpets, counselling, debt support and basic employment skills and training.

-All applications must be made by a registered professional referrer.
 Once an application has been received, our aim is to respond within five working days, but we are able to respond within hours if the need is urgent.

 To be eligible for support from the Crisis Fund, the individual or family must: